AppGyver/steroids-js/README.md

 There is a Jasmine test project in specsApp/ that has steroids.js symlinked from dist/

+    1) Setup dependencies defined above under "Development"
+    2) cd testSpecApp
+    3) steroids connect

 ### Running the Manual Testsuite

 There is a Steroids project for manual testing under testApp/ that has steroids.js symlinked from dist/

     1) Setup dependencies defined above under "Development"
     2) cd testApp
-      3) grunt
-      4) steroids connect
+    3) steroids connect

 ## Bower distribution